How to Prepare An Overseas Trip. Let’s do it!

 Research, research, and then research the research.

 As travelers, our needs and interests are all different.
 Do you love museums?
 Are you a food writer?
 Do you enjoy epic natural beauty and outdoor activities?
-Select your countries and destinations based on your desires to have the best possible trip.
-This goes double if you’re a solo traveler.
+Do you just want to chill on a beach and look beautiful?
+Select your countries and destinations based on your personal desires and whims so you have the best possible trip.
+This goes double if you’re a solo traveler and have the opportunity to be as selfish as you want.

 Not sure where to go?
 Lonely Planet is always good for inspiration.

-You also want to research current political and social events in your destinations.
-For example, you don’t want a transportation strike to catch you by surprise.
+You also want to research current political and social events happening in your destinations.
+For example, you don’t want a transportation strike to catch you by surprise or get caught up in a political protest.
 As an American, I use the Department of State’s website to prepare for all my trips.
 I know the UK, Canada, and Australia have similar sites, which I read for a “second opinion.”
-Use them.
+One of the best pieces of advice for how to prepare an overseas trip is to use every official resource at your disposal.

 Discover the best flights.

 We all want cheap flights, myself included.
-Over the years, I’ve spent way too much money on international plane tickets, mostly due to laziness.
+I’m not made of money nor am I married to a pilot.
+Over the years, I’ve spent way too much money on international plane tickets, mostly due to laziness and restrictive dates.
+Not cool.
 Those days are long over.
-You want money for delicious food and swanky accommodation, not a boring seat in economy class.
+You want money for delicious food and swanky accommodation, not a boring seat in economy class with loads of lame roommates.
 You can save on flights by doing research on sites like Airfarewatchdog.
 I’ve signed up for their mailing list to get good deals.
 If you have a favorite airline, also sign up for their mailing lists to receive savings.
 Airlines don’t publicly advertise discounts too much, so you need to register to be ahead of everyone else!
+Even better if your dates are flexible.

 Pick your Accommodation.

 For accommodation, I usually search my destination’s name in TripAdvisor and check out hotels, hostels, and/or BnBs, depending on my budget.
-Thoroughly read reviews.
-Again, tweak accommodation based on your needs.
+Thoroughly read all reviews.
+Cleanliness, location, atmosphere, and price are all of the utmost importance, and things I will not compromise on, no way.
+Again, tweak accommodation based on your personal needs.
 If you’re going with family, look for reasonably priced hotels that are known to be kid friendly.
 If you’re going alone, seek out social accommodation in a central area.
 Reviews are worth their weight in gold.

 Before You Go